How can one of the most popular chew sticks on the planet be so dangerous for your pets, you ask?

 Next on this glorious journey, these hides are then treated with chemicals that help “puff” the hide, making it easier to split into layers.

 The outer layer of the hide is used for goods like car seats, clothing, shoes, purses, etc. But, it’s the inner layer that is needed to make the rawhide.
-(Oh and other things like gelatin, cosmetics, and glue as well!)
+(And other things like gelatin, cosmetics, and glue as well!)

 STEP 2: Cleansed In Chemicals